Welcome to the United Nations

 Unique Context for EO Response

 Right now, all humanitarian organizations are operating in a very challenging context.
 As conflict is ongoing, the kinetic environment continues to be extremely dangerous for humanitarian actors who serve the population in need.
-UNMAS is a key risk mitigation actor within this environment, directly serving humanitarian actors to assess explosive hazard threats in areas where they plan to provide humanitarian assistance.
+UNMAS is a key risk mitigation actor within this environment, assessing explosive hazard

 Funding

-Data: August 2024
+Data: October 2024